Get started guide for Jira administrator

 GitHub DependaBot integration

-If you want to see the GitHub DependaBot vulnerabilities in the Jira project and link them a new or existing Jira issue, check out - How to setup GitHub DependaBot with Jigit
+If you want to see the GitHub DependaBot vulnerabilities in the Jira project and link them to a new or existing Jira issue, check out - How to integrate Jigit with GitHub Dependabot

 Gerrit Code Review